precice/calculix-adapter/docs/get-adapter.md

 summary: "The CalculiX adapter provides the executable `ccx_preCICE`.
 You can get the adapter either from a Debian package (on Ubuntu), or build it from source."
 ---

-After [installing preCICE](https://precice.org/installation-overview.html) and [getting the CalculiX source and the required dependencies](adapter-calculix-get-calculix.html), you can now build the adapter, i.e. a modified CCX executable.
+After [installing preCICE](https://precice.org/installation-overview.html) and [getting the CalculiX source and the required dependencies](adapter-calculix-get-calculix.html), you can now build the adapter, i.e., a modified CalculiX executable.

-There are two ways to get the adapter: (a) get a binary package (Ubuntu-only), or (b) build it from source.
-The latest adapter version is v2.20.1 and the versioning format is `<CalculiX major.minor version>.<adapter revision>`.
+There are two ways to get the adapter: (a) get a binary package (Ubuntu-only) or (b) build it from source.
+The adapter follows the versioning format `<CalculiX major.minor version>.<adapter revision>`.

 ## Get a binary package